top of page

 Mental Capacity Assessment

-Our standard Mental Capacity Assessment is ideal for everyday legal and financial decisions, such as creating a Will, assigning Lasting Power of Attorney, or making health and welfare choices.
-Conducted by experienced professionals, each assessment is decision-specific, person-centred, and fully compliant with the Mental Capacity Act (2005).
-Whether you're planning ahead or responding to a solicitor’s request, this streamlined service provides the clarity and documentation you need with efficiency and care.
+Ideal for routine legal or financial choices, writing a Will, granting a Lasting Power of Attorney, or deciding on health and welfare matters.
+Delivered by experienced professionals, every assessment is decision-specific, person-centred and fully compliant with the Mental Capacity Act (2005).
+Whether you’re planning ahead or responding to a solicitor’s request, our streamlined service supplies the clear, courtroom-ready documentation you need, efficiently and with genuine care.

 Advanced Mental Capacity Assessment